chatmail/dkim-milter/README.md

 TODO

-For all messages passed to this milter, the decision whether the message should undergo verification or signing is made in the following way: If the message comes from a local IP address or is submitted by an authenticated sender then the message is *authorised* for signing; if the message is authorised and the email address in the message’s *From* header matches a configured *signing sender*, then the message is signed.
-In all other cases, the message is verified instead.
+For all messages passed to this milter, the decision whether the message should undergo verification or signing is made in the following way.

+If a message comes from an *authorised* source and is submitted by an *originator* that matches a configured *signing sender*, then the message is signed; in all other cases, the message is verified instead.
+A message is *authorised* if it comes from a local IP address or is submitted by an authenticated sender.
+The *originator* of a message is taken from the message’s *Sender* header if present, else from the message’s *From* header.

+Some of the above will be made configurable in the future.
+The operating mode can also be configured with the `mode` parameter.

 The supported signature algorithms, for both signing and verifying, are `rsa-sha256` and `ed25519-sha256`.
 By default, the historic signature algorithm